epl-viz/windowsBuildEnv/README.md

 Run the `buildWS.bat` script to run CMake.

-Then load the Wireshark.sln in wsbuild64 and build the target BUILD_ALL and then INSTALL.
+Then load the Wireshark.sln in wsbuild64, set the build configuration to x64-Release and build the target BUILD_ALL and then INSTALL.

-Finally, run `fixWSInstall.bat` in WS_Root to fix the wireshark installation.
+Finally, run `fixWSInstall.bat` in WS_Root to complete the wireshark installation.

 ## Build Qwt

-Download [Qwt 6.1.3](https://sourceforge.net/projects/qwt/files/qwt/6.1.3/) into the build root.
+Download [Qwt 6.1.3](https://sourceforge.net/projects/qwt/files/qwt/6.1.3/) and extract the downloaded source into the build root.

-Then run `buildQWT.bat`
+Then run `buildQWT.bat`.

-If there are build errors, try running `<KDEROOT>\craft\kdeenv.bat` in a differen shell first.
+If there are build errors, try running `<CRAFTROOT>\craft\kdeenv.bat` in a different shell first.

 ## Build tinyxml2

+Run `copyConfig.bat`

 Open the tinyxml2 Folder in VS2017 (File->Open->Folder).

 Build - and install - the project as x64-Release.

 # Building and installing EPL-Viz

-First run `copyConfig.bat`

 ## Build EPL_DataCollect